AI in DevOps: Replacing Manual Server Management (2026)

 Datadog / New Relic - AI-powered monitoring

-These platforms offer AI-driven anomaly detection and alerting.
+These platforms offer intelligent anomaly detection and alerting.
 Powerful for observability, but they do not provide server access, file management, or command execution.
 They tell you something is wrong; they do not help you fix it directly.

 GitLab Duo / AWS DevOps Guru - Platform-specific AI